Day 1: Wildlife and cultural centre

 Day 5: Edith Falls and gold mining

-On the last day, the tour will lead you to Leliyn (Edith Falls), which is part of Nitmiluk National Park.
+On day five, the tour will lead you to Leliyn (Edith Falls), which is part of Nitmiluk National Park.
 Leliyn consists of a series of falls cascading along the edge of the Arnhem Land escarpment, where you can have swim in this natural pool fringed by pandanus trees.

 Your guide collects you from your Darwin accommodation at 8AM, in our luxury, fully-equipped, air conditioned 4WD.
 Arrival back in Darwin is around 5.30PM where all guests will be dropped off at their accommodation.